aissam-out/Datascience-competitions/README.md

 # Datascience-competitions

-code for some data science competitions
+This repo contains my code for some data science competitions: